 When using photographs and videos in this way we will not accompany them with any other personal information about the child, such as their full name, to ensure they cannot be identified.
-See our e-safety policy and safeguarding information for visitors policy for more information on our use of photographs and videos.

 12. Data protection by design and default

 We will put measures in place to show that we have integrated data protection into all of our data processing activities, including: